 It is not uncommon to have only a 50% success rate the first few times a newbie keeper incubates duck eggs.
 Even after becoming more familiar with the duck egg incubation process, a seasoned keeper might still enjoy only a 70% success rate.

 Classifying the rapid growth rate of ducklings into either a pro or a con was not possible.
-While the rapid growing of ducks (regardless of breed) can be viewed as plus by some keepers, others deem it a con.
+While the rapid growth of ducks (regardless of breed) can be viewed as plus by some keepers, others deem it a con.

 The brooder used for ducklings will need to be more spacious than one used for chicks – and cleaned far more frequently.